cherincai/emqtt-bench/README.md

   --ifaddr           One or multiple (comma-separated) source IP addresses --prefix           client id prefix
-  -l, --lowmem       low mem mode, but use more CPU
+  -l, --lowmem       low mem mode, but use more CPU --ar               interval for client to disconnect and then reconnect
 ```

 For example, create 50K concurrent connections at the arrival rate of 100/sec: